davidji99/terraform-provider-herokux/docs/resources/formation_autoscaling.md

   notification_channels = ["app"]

   # Tells Terraform that this formation autoscaling resource must be created/updated
-  # only after the app release & formation has been successfully.
+  # only after the app release & formation has been successfully applied.
   depends_on = [heroku_app_release.foobar, heroku_formation.foobar]
 }
 ```